mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 Pointers actually don't really exist with an Object Address, Enemy Address etc. They are simply marked as "at this position" and are then used to jump to different worlds.
 That's why it doesn't make sense to let that world be edited.

-Note: Changing the position of the current world might be a bit buggy, with the GUI not knowing you did it, but internally everything is taken care off and will be saved just fine.
+Note: Changing the position of the current world might be a bit buggy, with the GUI not reacting to it, but internally everything is taken care off and will be saved just fine.

 ## Editor Settings